top of page

 We've covered a lot - from strategy and design to backend and frontend development.
 Now, it’s time for the final piece: learning to let go.

-Claudia and Daniel both underline the importants to test your ideas, instead of guessing if they work.
-This helps you build better and more responsible websites.
+Claudia and Daniel both underline the importance of testing your ideas, instead of guessing if they work.
+This helps you build smarter and more responsible digital solutions.

-In Daniel post “Test early, validate and learn” he gives some effective ways to put ideas to the test:
+In Daniel post “Test early, validate and learn” he shares some simple but powerful ways to put ideas to the test:

 • Talk to 5 - 10 users and ask them what they think.